Useful Gift Ideas for the Elderly

 Active or health-conscious seniors may want:

-- or just about anything else you can think of that suits their activity of choice.
+- Anything else you can think of that suits their activity of choice

 For a senior who has shown less initiative, perhaps a membership at a fitness center and a few accompanied visits might break down any reservations they have about going.
 Some centers do offer classes specifically for seniors.
 (For the elderly, be sure any new level of activity is ok with a physician.)